sfiera/gbkiss.org/content/file/watch-and-timer/index.rst

 Description
 -----------

-Watch & Timer is a combination stopwatch and timer.
+Watch & Timer is a combination stopwatch_ and timer_.

 By default, the clock digits are displayed with blocky numbers.
 If `Num0 Data`_ is installed, then launching Watch & Timer from that data file will change the digits to a rounded, stenciled appearance.